Rattlesnake Ridge

 4. Remove the coverslip after centrifugation and count all strongyle-type eggs that are recovered.
 We count only the strongyle-type eggs and make a notation if other parasitic structures are present.
 Based on this count of all strongyle-type eggs present in 10% of the original fecal sample, we establish the EPG by a simple multiplication constant of 2.

-Strongyle Oocysts (L) Algae (R)
+Strongyle Oocysts (L) Spirogyra Algae (R)

 Click on images to enlarge